First Decade (February 11, 1987 to February 10, 1996)

 May 27, 2001

-Members of the bandit gang Abu Sayyaf seizes 20 hostages from the Dos Palmas, an affluent resort located on a private island in Palawan’s Honday Bay.
-The hostages include two American citizens, Guillermo Sobero and Martin Burnham.
-At least 22 Filipino soldiers were killed in attempts to arrest the captors and free the hostages in the 12 months following the initial hostage taking.
-An unknown number of captors were later killed by government forces.
+In a stark contrast to the previous political upheaval, members of the bandit gang Abu Sayyaf seized 20 hostages from the Dos Palmas, an affluent resort located on a private island in Palawan’s Honday Bay.
+Among the hostages were two American citizens, Guillermo Sobero and Martin Burnham, whose plight attracted international attention.
+The hostage crisis led to significant military engagement, and at least 22 Filipino soldiers were killed in various attempts to arrest the captors and liberate the hostages over the following 12 months.
+The violent clashes resulted in an unknown number of captors also being killed by government forces, highlighting the ongoing complexity of security issues in the southern Philippines and the challenges the government faced in effectively addressing terrorism and insurgency.

 September 11, 2001